krenusz/cellware/evolution_network/readme.md

 Multi-agential Reinforcement Learning solution aiming to reproduce high-level cellular behaviour.
 Every single agent is built up by a Proximal Policy Optimization network.
 In a given environment (n*m matrix)  the agents trying to collect high reward objects representing the metabolic traits.
 After a certain amount of collected objects the fastest agent gets to multiply.
 The new agents inherits the fastest agents neural weights.
 The multiplication only happens if a single agents collect certain amount of objects.
 The collection represented as choosing the right action to change the state to the object state.

-Contact: bence.krenusz@gmail.com

 ## Updates
-Updated solution supporting four different Policies:
+Updated solution supporting 3 different Policies:
 - Discrete
 - Gaussian Continous
-- Beta Continous
 - Discrete RNN (LSTM or GRU)

 The Update mechanism and the Policies are based on the codes: